Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Introduction

 Ultrafast optical pulse characterization remains a challenging endeavor and generally requires scenario-specific techniques tailored to the pulse central wavelength, bandwidth and power.
 Among possible approaches non-linear spectrographic (such as FROG \cite{Kane1993}) and interferometric (such as SPIDER \cite{Iaconis1999}) methods prevail.
 Interestingly, the recent advent of high bandwidth electro-optical modulators (EOM) and fiber Bragg grating (FBG) spectrometers enabled implementations of highly-sensitive linear electro-optic shearing interferometry (EOSI) \cite{Dorrer2003,Kang2003a}, first proposed by Wong and Walmsley \cite{Wong1994} and recently demonstrated at the single-photon level \cite{Davis2018,Davis2018a,davis_measuring_2020}.
 Being an interferometric technique, EOSI avoids the caveat of spectrographic methods \textendash{} a large number of measurement samples $\mathcal{O}(N^{2})$ required to reconstruct $N$ points of the pulse's complex electric field.
 At the same time, being a linear method it is compatible with the photon-starved regime, where the low efficiency of frequency conversion limits non-linear methods such as FROG or SPIDER including its variants \cite{Lelek2008,Birge2010}.
 Nevertheless, EOSI still requires frequency-resolved detection, which can be a challenge for single photons.
 One solution is to use frequency-to-time mapping methods based on dispersion, for example in a long fiber.
 This is the operating principle of single-photon spectrometers based on time-tagging photon counts with low-jitter detectors.
 More conveniently, FBGs are available at telecom wavelengths and allow such setups to be more compact.
 However, for the near-infrared band large dispersion is notoriously difficult to achieve.
 A traditional diffraction grating \cite{Lipka:21,Lipka2021prl} combined with a single-photon sensitive camera provides a good alternative.
 Nevertheless, in all cases the necessity of spectrally-resolved single-photon detection is the main factor that increases the cost and complexity of the setup.

 In this work we experimentally demonstrate a new method of variable shearing interferometry (VarSI) which enables a measurement of an ultrafast pulse spectrogram at the single-photon level.
-In our work the method operates in the near-infrared band (\SI{800}{\nano\meter}) without a need for a single-photon spectrometer.
-VarSI relies on a scan of temporal delays and spectral shifts and remains robust to interferometric phase fluctuations by exploiting a phase-insensitive second-order measurement of intensity correlation, or simply in the classical regime a measurement of fringe visibility.
-The presented interferometric method not only allows to measure a spectrogram of classical fields, but the same optical configuration was initially proposed for measuring the chronocyclic Wigner function of the phase-matching function of frequency-entangled photon pairs \cite{douce_direct_2013}, and later experimentally realized \cite{tischler_measurement_2015}.
+In our work the method operates in the near-infrared band (\SI{800}{\nano\meter}) without a need for a single-photon spectrometer. \MJdwa{Similarly, Fourier transform chronometry presented in \cite{golestani2022electrooptic} allows measuring the temporal width of the ultrashort single-photon pulses by sweeping spectral shifts.} VarSI relies on a scan of both temporal delays and spectral shifts and remains robust to interferometric phase fluctuations by exploiting a phase-insensitive second-order measurement of intensity correlation, or simply in the classical regime a measurement of fringe visibility.
+The presented interferometric method not only \MJ{allows measuring} a spectrogram of classical fields, but the same optical configuration was initially proposed for measuring the chronocyclic Wigner function of the phase-matching function of frequency-entangled photon pairs \cite{douce_direct_2013}, and later experimentally realized \cite{tischler_measurement_2015}.
 However, in \cite{tischler_measurement_2015} the relative frequency shift of the photon pairs is performed during the generation process, either by varying the crystal temperature or by tuning the pump frequency.
 Here, the frequency shift is performed by using an EOM which provides perspectives for chip integration.